 QUESTION: What other questions would you add to the list of 5 above?
 Share your comments and questions below.

-You need a quality team behind you if you want to find success in this day and age.
+You need a quality business dream team behind you if you want to find success in this day and age.
 There’s no such thing as a one-man show.
 If your team of small business employees isn’t doing what you want to them to do, it’s easy to get frustrated.
 Small business is big business.
 Small businesses with less than 100 workers account for over 98% of all small businesses, and that means your team matters more than ever.

 When your team doesn’t do what you want, you don’t have a team problem.
 As much as it hurts to admit, you likely have a leadership problem.
 Before you blame yourself, take some time to reassess the situation.
 Learning how to be a great leader is all part of mastering how to start a business.
 All hope is not lost.
 There are many things you can do to get your small business team back on track for success.